The modern world is constantly changing. Work no longer means the “place where people work”, but refers to “the tasks they perform”.

 WeWork is an example of a space-as-a-service project that is dedicated to temporary or flexible office space rentals.

 Well, let’s check out the most common business benefits of SpaaS:

 - Better employee experience.
 It allows companies to provide employees with a better working experience.

 - Cost-effectiveness.
 For workplace leaders, it’s an opportunity to reduce expenses for long-term rent, office renovations, equipment, and maintenance.

 - Time economy.
-It makes it possible for people to work from the nearest coworking space and reduces the time they spend on driving and in traffic.
+It makes it possible for people to work from the nearest coworking space and reduces the time they spend driving and in traffic.

 - Flexibility.
 The modern world is moving and changing quickly.
 And large companies prefer doing business fast.
 Using a shared office space allows employees to have more flexibility and choose the place where they want to work.

 - Premium property access.
-Buying a cool office space may be a difficult task, as the prices for a good property are can be huge.
+Buying a cool office space may be a difficult task, as the prices for a good property can be huge.
 Naturally, renting out an office space is less expensive and gives companies the possibility to have an office even in the most prestigious neighborhoods.

 - Activity-based working.
 Shared offices allow companies to create a dynamic workplace as employees aren’t restricted to a single room.
 Such an approach helps to increase productivity and allows the company to grow.